Phase 2 program checklist

 - There is no bad language or rudeness in your program.

-- Your program uses at least one Sense HAT sensor or the Camera Module.
+- Your program uses at least one Sense HAT sensor or the camera — depending on the theme chosen (see more below).

 - Your program is uploaded in a zip file.
 If you have additional files that are required for the operation of your experiment, they can be included in the zip file too, but the zip file must contain a file called